Frederik-Kris/3D-NS-FSI/README.md

 - libconfig++	- For reading config files
 - SFML		    - Was meant to be used for output.
 Now only used for timing.
 Will probably remove this dependency.
 - Eigen		    - For solving 8x8 linear system for trilinear interpolation.
+- libvtk7     - For parsing and writing output

 ## Input
 All input is given via the ConfigFile.
 All variables from this file are imported using libconfig++, into a class named ConfigSettings.